IKVM: Status

 The IKVM organization also maintains IKVM.Maven.Sdk, an extension to the .NET PackageReference system that allows direct references to and transpiling of Maven artifacts.
 IKVM.Maven.Sdk is also available on NuGet.org.

+Example

+The following is a .NET application written in Java, which prints the list of files in the current directory.

+Note that in IKVM, the System.* namespace in .NET is written as cli.System.*.